 Option # 3: Separate Cloud Provider

-In this option all agencies procure their own cloud provider and maintain their own virtual machines.
+In this option, all agencies procure their own cloud provider and maintain their own virtual machines.
 This approach will alleviate some of the concerns discussed in options #1 and #2.
 Each agency will host their environment in the cloud provider of their choosing.
 This approach has advantages where the agencies cannot come to consensus on a single provider.
 The location of the data center is not an issue, and the funding mechanism can easily be handled by each participating agency.
 The disadvantage to this approach is the introduction of networking issues between the environments (latency, etc.) and the use of public IP space to pass information between virtual environments.
 Depending on the information being exchanged, the public IP space may not be a concern.
 But it would need to be evaluated as part of the risk assessment to ensure sensitive unencrypted data is not being passed between agencies, but this is typically not the case for interoperability testing in any event.
 For example, this would not be a concern for Space Data Link Security (SDLS) testing because the use of the SDLS protocol will keep the information secured during transmission.
 Figure 3 depicts option #3.